Lyme Science Blog

 Does Babesia always cause severe symptoms?

-No. Some patients have mild symptoms while others experience more severe or prolonged illness.
+No. Some infections are asymptomatic or cause mild symptoms, while others result in more severe or prolonged illness.

 Clinical Takeaway